sasobapriyanjana11/AAD-Assignment-POS-BackEnd/README.md

 4. **Deploy to Tomcat**

-* Ensure Tomcat is installed and running.
+   - Ensure Tomcat is installed and running.
-* Copy the generated WAR file from the `target` directory to the Tomcat `webapps` directory.
+    - Copy the generated WAR file from the `target` directory to the Tomcat `webapps` directory.
-* Restart Tomcat.
+    - Restart Tomcat.

 ## Usage
-**Running the server**
+### Running the Server

 After installation, run the server by starting Tomcat.

-**Project Structure**
+## Project Structure
+   ### Back-end

    The back-end code is organized to follow best practices and maintainability.
 Important directories and files include:

-* src/main/java: Directory containing Java classes.
+- src/main/java: Directory containing Java classes.
-* src/main/resources/schema: Database schema.
+- src/main/resources/schema: Database schema.
-* src/main/resources/File: Tomcat Text File.
+- src/main/resources/File: Tomcate Text File.
-* src/main/webapp/WEB-INF/: Configuration files for the JavaEE application.
+- src/main/webapp/WEB-INF/: Configuration files for the JavaEE application.

-**Project Packages**
+   #### Project Packages
 The back-end codebase is further organized into the following packages:

-* `src/main/java/lk/ijse/gdse68/pos_system_back_end`
+The back-end codebase is further organized into the following packages:

+(src/main/java/lk.ijse.gdse68/pos_system_back_end)
-  * `api`: Contains classes defining the API endpoints and services.
+- **api**: Contains classes defining the API endpoints and services.
-  * `bo`: Business Objects - classes that encapsulate business logic.
+- **bo**: Business Objects - classes that encapsulate business logic.
-  * `dao`: Data Access Objects - classes responsible for database interactions.
+- **dao**: Data Access Objects - classes responsible for database interactions.
-  * `entity`: Entity classes representing database tables.
+- **entity**: Entity classes representing database tables.
-  * `dto`: Data Transfer Objects - classes used for data exchange between layers.
+- **dto**: Data Transfer Objects - classes used for data exchange between layers.
-  * `filter`: Contains classes implementing filters for intercepting and processing requests.
+- **filter**: Contains classes implementing filters for intercepting and processing requests.

-**Getting Started**
+## Getting Started

 To set up and run the Shop Management project locally, follow these steps:

-1. **Clone the repository.**
+&nbsp;1.
+Clone the repository.
-2. **Set up the back-end dependencies.**
+&nbsp;2.
+Set up the back-end dependencies.
-3. **Configure the database connection.**
+&nbsp;3.
+Configure the database connection.
-4. **Deploy the JavaEE application on the Apache Tomcat server.**
+&nbsp;4.
+Deploy the JavaEE application on the Apache Tomcat server.

 **Dependencies**

 ### Back-end

 * Java EE: Enterprise Edition of the Java platform for building robust and scalable enterprise applications.